MacBook Pro Sound Not Working

-There are several reasons why your MacBook Pro isn’t playing sound properly.
-But if you troubleshoot the issue using tips outlined above, you should be able to fix i in no time!
+There are several reasons why your MacBook Pro isn’t playing sound properly or your Macbook speakers’ not working.
+But if you troubleshoot the issue using tips outlined above, you should be able to fix it in no time!

-But if none of the suggestions above work for you, it’s best to leave your fix to the pros.
-They should be able to detect the problem with your sound system.
+But if none of the suggestions above work for you, it’s best to bring your electronics in to the pros.
+They should able to find a fix for your Macbook Air sound not working with ease.